 Building on the foundations established for increasing market share and profitability, 2002 results show strong growth for Nissan around the world.
 Meanwhile, the Nissan Sales and Service Way seeks to ensure a positive customer experience at a critical meeting place with Nissan-dealerships.

 Moving into Extended Growth

-The start of NISSAN 180 was reflected in fiscal year 2002 with growth in sales and in the opening stages of the major introduction of new models that will truly herald the arrival of a new, strong, profitable Nissan.
+in fiscal year 2002 with growth in sales and in the opening stages of the major introduction of new models that will truly herald the arrival of a new, strong, profitable Nissan.